What Is a Stay Interview? 13 Questions to Ask.

 When asked which factors were most important to them in a job, 37 percent of employees answered that they valued employee recognition above all else.
 To keep people around, you need to recognize them in a way that resonates with each individual.
 Asking this question in stay interviews can help you understand how comprehensive your employee recognition program is and identify different methods of acknowledgment.

 In addition to employee recognition, work-life balance is a huge retention factor.
-When companies provide their employees with a healthy work-life balance, they’re 25 percent more likely to retain their employees.
+When companies provide their employees with a healthy work-life balance, they’re more likely to retain their employees.
 If employee’s typically come in early, stay late and work into the wee hours of the night, work-life balance must be improved.
 Consider implementing a work-from-home policy to offer employees more flexibility.

 No one wants to feel stagnant in their role.
 In addition to clearly outlining career paths and providing opportunities for growth, it’s important to make employee development a central aspect of your company culture.
 In fact, employees who have internal mobility within their companies stay at those companies twice as long as those who experience no mobility.